nabinn/ML-Project/README.md

 cd chatbot && streamlit run app.py
 ```

-Note: you need to do this every time you want to run the application.
+    Note: You need to do this every time to run the application.
+Step 1 can be skipped once the virtual environment is created and necessary packages are installed.

 ---
 Notes:
 - It downloads the Hugging face models and caches inside the `models` folders when you run the application for the first time.
 So, the first run will be slower.
 In subsequent runs, it will simply load the downloaded models stored locally.